dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model/includes/adding-model5.md

 ![Add Data context keep defaults](~/tutorials/first-mvc-app/adding-model/_static/dc5_last_step.png)

-If you get an error message, select **Add** a second time to try it again.

 <a name="scaffolding-created"></a>

-Scaffolding creates the following:

-* A movies controller: `Controllers/MoviesController.cs`
-* Razor view files for **Create**, **Delete**, **Details**, **Edit**, and **Index** pages: `Views/Movies/*.cshtml`
-* A database context class: `Data/MvcMovieContext.cs`

 Scaffolding updates the following:

 * Inserts required package references in the `MvcMovie.csproj` project file.
-* Registers the database context in the `Program.cs` file.
+* Registers the database context in `Startup.ConfigureServices` of the `Startup.cs` file.
 * Adds a database connection string to the `appsettings.json` file.

-The automatic creation of these files and file updates is known as *scaffolding*.

-The scaffolded pages can't be used yet because the database doesn't exist.
-Running the app and selecting the **Movie App** link results in a *Cannot open database* or *no such table: Movie* error message.

-Build the app to verify that there are no errors.

 # [Visual Studio Code](#tab/visual-studio-code)

 Open a command window in the project directory.
-The project directory is the directory that contains the `Program.cs` and `.csproj` files.
+The project directory is the directory that contains the `Program.cs`, `Startup.cs`, and `.csproj` files.

 On macOS and Linux, export the scaffold tool path: